wacevedo76/personal_history/README.md

 effotlessly save whatever it is you want to share, in a file which you completely own.
-Every set of shared data is then used in conjunction with other unique data to generate a hash (the hashing algorithm used is sha256, for reference, but will will simply be refered to as hash for the remainder of this document) key that is unique and directly tide to the data you shared.
+Every set of shared data is then used in conjunction with other unique data to generate a hash (the hashing algorithm used is sha256, for reference, but will simply be refered to as hash for the remainder of this document) key that is unique and directly tide to the data you shared.

 If the data is changed or manipuated in any way, the generated key will not only **not** match coresponding data, but will also compromise the integrity of all data entered thereafter.

 The goal is to generate a file, which you keep, like a journal, that